saubyk/RTLMockups/Roadmap.md

 Peer Management
 - Listing of connected peers
-- Intiate connection with peers, without input as public key
+- Intiate connection with peers, with input as public key

 Channel Management
 - Status of channels (Active, Inactive, Pending)